uskovgs/astrocoords/README.md

 <!-- badges: end -->

-`astrocoords` is a small R package for basic astronomical coordinates and time conversion.
+`astrocoords` is an R package for basic astronomical coordinate and time conversion.

 Core coordinate and time calculations in `astrocoords` are based on the [ERFA](https://github.com/liberfa/erfa) library.